ncm88/BART/README.md

 ## PD Controller
 ### Why PD Was Chosen
 PD control was chosen due to the rate at which directions change in the device (up to 1000 times per second).
-As such, introducing an I-term was shown to add too much phase lag to the controller and had very little use otherwise as at a rate of 1000 points/second there is very little time to rectify stead-state error in the system to begin with.
+As such, introducing an I-term was shown to add too much phase lag to the controller and had very little use otherwise as at a rate of 1000 points/second there is very little time to rectify steady-state error in the system to begin with.

 ### PD Control Cycle
 The control cycle for each motor consists of the following steps: